 All travelers must still present a suitable quarantine plan and be prepared to quarantine should an officer determine that they do not meet the conditions required for the quarantine exemption.

-Airlines will be verifying that travelers coming to Canada have provided relevant data via the ArriveCAN app or website prior to boarding their flight.
-Travelers that are unable to provide proof of submission (i.e., ArriveCAN receipt) will not be allowed to board the flight to Canada.
+Airlines will be verifying that travelers coming to Canada have provided relevant vaccination entry data via the ArriveCAN app or website prior to boarding their flight.
+Travelers that are unable to provide proof of submission (i.e., ArriveCAN receipt) will not be allowed to board the flight to Canada or enter its borders once vaccinated.
 In addition to uploading a vaccine certificate into ArriveCAN, travelers may also carry a copy of their vaccine certificate to help ensure seamless entry into Canada.

 Back on the schedule, WestJet is slated to resume non-stop seasonal flights to Belize from Toronto and Calgary starting November 3, 2021.
-Canada continues to maintain its status as the third largest tourism source market to Belize after the United States and Europe.
+Canada continues to maintain its status as the third-largest tourism source market for Belize after the United States and Europe.
 Tickets are now available for purchase online, with direct flights from Calgary (YYC) at 6 hours 20 minutes and Toronto (YYZ) at 4 hours 46 minutes.